Fermoy Community Network

 Staying Well Looking After Our Mental Health Booklets

-The booklet was delivered through the postal service to every household in the sector, approximately 11,000 households and people are asked to please put it in a safe place – such as your purse or wallet.
-We also have 1,000 copies of the booklet printed in Polish.
-If you did not receive a card or require more please contact Jacinta McCormack or Brendan Scahill, Community Work Department, HSE 021 – 4928370.
+The booklet was delivered through the postal service to every household in the sector, approximately 11,000 households.
+People are asked to please put the booklet in a safe place – such as your purse or wallet.
+We also printed 1,000 copies of the booklet in Polish.
+If you did not receive a booklet or require more please contact Jacinta McCormack or Brendan Scahill, Community Work Department, HSE 021 – 4928370.
 To view or print the booklet please click on this link Staying Well Looking Ater Our Mental Health Booklet_2018

 The Fermoy Community Network welcomed the announcement on the 1st March 2017 that the Irish government has formally recognised the Ethnicity of the Traveller Community.
 To mark this significant milestone for Travellers within our locality and throughout Ireland the Fermoy Community Network hosted a community event where they officially marked the recognition of Traveller Ethnicity with the unveiling of a commerative bench in the community garden at Fermoy Resource Centre on McCurtain street.
 Click on this link to view Photo Montage of Traveller Ethnicity Event Fermoy 13th June 2017.